dvincentwest/radie/doc/source/articles/what_is_dataquick.rst

 Radie is meant to fill this gap in speed, providing a framework for very rapid import and visualization of datafiles.
-To make it work, each class of scientific data must have a defined structure (see DataStructure).
+To make it work, each class of scientific data must have a defined structure (see StructuredDataFrame).
 Then, for each specific file-type containing a measurement, there must be a defined function that loads the datafile into the defined structure.
 Furthermore, the loader functions are associated with file-extensions, and behave in such a way